 100 years before Martin Luther sparked the Reformation in Germany, it was already in full swing in Czech Republic.
 Jan Hus, outspoken critic of anything contrary to Biblical doctrine, became one of the first martyrs of the Evangelical movement in Europe.
 However, only 19% of the Czechs nowadays claim to even believe in God, while less than 1% have a personal relationship to Him.
 The bold faith of men like Jan Hus has been almost snuffed out.

 But our God is not hopeless.
 He shouts out to His prodigals, inviting them home.
-As His body, EI has brought many short-term missions teams to Prague, Czech Republic’s capital.
+In 2019, EI mobilized five church and university teams to Prague.
+The teams ministered in Prague’s red light district, public schools, local church, city squares, and more.
 Famous for its beautiful architecture and cheap beer, Prague has become one of Europe’s hubs for party tourism, attracting students from all over the world.
 Looking for entertainment, they find themselves drawn to the dances and dramas that EI brings to the streets, seeing and hearing the Good News; many of them for the first time in their life.